-- Bars may open with appropriate physical distancing and limited occupancy. - Personal Services (cosmetology, barber, massage, tattoo etc.) may reopen only under strict adherence of physical distancing and frequent sanitation - Limit the number of staff and clients in the building at a given time. - Optimally less than 10 people. - No more than 50% capacity. - Clients must be a minimum of 6 feet apart - Limit one person per service provider at a time. - Face coverings Individuals are encouraged to wear face coverings when providing personal care services.
+- Bars may open with appropriate physical distancing and limited occupancy. - Personal Services (cosmetology, barber, massage, tattoo etc.) may reopen only under strict adherence of physical distancing and frequent sanitation - Limit the number of staff and clients in the building at a given time to allow for physical distancing. - Clients must be a minimum of 6 feet apart or partition in place. - Limit one person per service provider at a time. - Face coverings Individuals are encouraged (required by the State) to wear face coverings when providing personal care services.
 See Appendix A for Face Covering Guidance. - If you are licensed by the State, please refer to your licensing Board for additional guidelines, provisions, and requirements related to your particular profession.